 5. Renew your domain on time

 Timely reminders on your digital calendar can help you renew your domain account on time.
-Some website domains also provide an automatic renewal facility where the subscription is automatically renewed before the expiry date.
+Some website domains also provide an automatic renewal facility where the subscription is automatically renewed before expiration.
 All they need is the correct payment details.

 6. Restrict file/ folder modifications